dyne/binnit/README.md

     pastes will be trimmed to that length.)
 * log_file (path to the logfile)

+As with other pastebin-like services, you can send a paste to `binnit` using `curl`.
+For instance, if your `binnit` server is running on `http://servername.net`, you can paste a file there using:

+    curl -F 'paste=<myfile' http://servername.net

+and obtain on output the ID associated to the newly created paste.
+Similarly

+    mylongcommand | curl -F 'paste=<-' http://servername.net

+will paste the output of `mylongcommand` to `http://servername.net`, and show on output the ID of the new paste.

 ## Why another pastebin?

 There are hundreds of pastebin-like servers in the wild.
 But the